Baxterminator/ros_switch/docs/install/index.md

 ## Install the application

-Go into the folder you downloaded Now, you have to add the setup script to your `.bashrc` or `.zshrc` file (depending on the terminal you use).
+Now, you have to add the setup script to your `.bashrc` or `.zshrc` file (depending on the terminal you use).
 Just type the following command on your terminal:

 === "Bash"